 Elizabeth serves as the Director of Curriculum and Innovation for Village Tech.
 Her passion for design thinking was sparked during a training at the d.school at Stanford University.
 Immediately, she knew this was the way forward in education because it is what good teachers naturally do.
 Elizabeth graduated with a Bachelor of Science degree in Psychology from Tarleton State University and a Masters of Education in Educational Administration from Lamar University.
 Elizabeth is an elementary educator at heart with experience teaching 1st-6th grade.
 She had the privilege of being named the Bray Elementary Teacher of the Year, as well as the 2008 Cedar Hill ISD Teacher of the Year.
 Also founding the Bray Character Chorus, Elizabeth had the opportunity to take chorus members to Egypt, Costa Rica, Washington D.C., Orlando and Austin.
 Elizabeth has also served as an academic counselor for the Dallas County Community College District in the TRIO student support services program.

-Robert is a highly successful principal with over 25 years of educational experience and currently serves as the School Director for Village Tech Schools.
+Robert is a highly successful principal with over 25 years of educational experience and currently serves as the Executive School Director and Assistant Superintendent for Village Tech Schools.
 While principal of Bray Elementary, he was honored by being named the 2007 Cedar Hill ISD Principal of the Year.
 His school was also know for receiving an exemplary rating five years in a row and a 2011 State Honor Roll Award from the Texas Business and Education Coalition.
 Principal of a 2012 National Blue Ribbon School, Robert is passionate about creating great schools where students thrive.
 Robert is currently pursuing a doctoral/superintendent certification.

 Justin's experience is an interesting blend of environmental design, educational innovation and engineering.
 Teaching career and technical skills at Duncanville High School and Dallas County Community College, Justin coached students at the state and national levels of the SkillsUSA competition.
 Justin believes in working with your hands, mind, and talents to be inquisitive and connect technologies to innovative applications that assist students and teachers in connecting the classroom to the real world.
 "It cannot be done" is not a phrase in Justin's speech and he believes that creativity is the fuel that will lead the next generation to solve tomorrows problems.
 "Children are, in my opinion, the best teachers because they believe in one another and dream without the limitations of fear."